system76/docs/_articles/switch-from-macos-to-popos.md

 **Pop\_OS**
   - Firefox (Default)

-  The web browsing experience will be very similar on either macOS or Firefox.
-Both browsers offer privacy features like "do not track" requests, other blockers, and customize-able search-engine defaults.
-If you are accustomed to using Apple Pay or iCloud Keychain for your payments and password management, your workflow will require some changes as these are Apple proprietary services.
+  Web browsing experiences translate closely in macOS or Pop!\_OS.

+  Both Safari and Firefox offer privacy features like "do not track" requests, other blockers, and customizeable search-engine defaults.

+  Users accustomed to using Apple Pay or iCloud Keychain for payments and password management will require workflow adjustments as these are Apple proprietary services.

-  However there are several reliable, cross-platform password managers available, and they also offer the option to save and auto-fill payment methods.
+  However, there are cross-platform password managers available, and they also offer the option to save and auto-fill payment methods.

   Most modern browsers also offer the ability to create an account that will save and sync your logins.

 Examples include: